M1k3G0/Win10_LTSC_as_Win7/README.md

 MS Autoruns - free portable Autorun Optimazer - ( docs.microsoft.com/en-us/sysinternals/downloads/autoruns )

-FireWallTest - free portable FireWall test ( 2ip.ru/firewalltest )

 This script can be used by organizations for workplaces setups.
 Disables unnecessary functions.
 You must use an SSD and your custom Antivirus (or Antivirus + Firewall).
 The paging file is deleted.
 Auto-updates are disabled becouse I install them manually, but you can control this with specified utilities.
-All connections in Windows Firewall are blocked, you enter allowed applications himself (if you are advanced user) or install TinyWall ( tinywall.pados.hu ).

 Apply only after permanent Windows activation!